The Future of Recruiting & Hiring: 5 Trends to Watch

 The pandemic has wrought profound change on the business world.
 But even with all the seismic disruption, employers are still—encouragingly—recruiting and hiring good people for important jobs.

-In a recent LHH Conversations Series webinar, a pulse poll showed that 75% of organizations are currently hiring and another 10% plan to hire before the end of 2020.
-Only eight percent of respondent organizations said they had no immediate plans to hire.
+In a recent LHH Conversations Series webinar, a pulse poll showed that 75% of organisations are currently hiring and another 10% plan to hire before the end of 2020.
+Only eight percent of respondent organisations said they had no immediate plans to hire.

 The current environment: despite pandemic companies are still hiring

-This has forced some organizations to restructure and cut costs, while others are expanding.
+This has forced some organisations to restructure and cut costs, while others are expanding.
 That contrast has created some significant divides in talent strategies.

 Some employers that have had to lay off or furlough employees still need to hire for existing and new essential positions.
 But concern about the future has made these employers incredibly cautious in their hiring decisions.
 This has resulted in increasing levels of approval before offers are made or the indefinite deferral of hiring decisions altogether.

-Then, we have the organizations who fall somewhere in between: there is just enough uncertainty that full-time hires are risky, but enough positive signals and confidence to justify some hiring.
-These organizations are increasingly relying on contract workers to plug urgent gaps while they watch to see how pandemic conditions evolve.
+Then, we have the organisations who fall somewhere in between: there is just enough uncertainty that full-time hires are risky, but enough positive signals and confidence to justify some hiring.
+These organisations are increasingly relying on contract workers to plug urgent gaps while they watch to see how pandemic conditions evolve.